-At Reset Your Health we produce meal plans tailored to you and your gut, made of fresh wholefoods that encourage you to reduce the number of possible contaminants in your diet.
-Beyond this, our meal plans aim to improve mental health and reduce your risk of diseases such as Heart Disease and Type 2 Diabetes.
+At Reset Your Health we provide 4 weeks’ worth of delicious recipes tailored to you and your gut, made of fresh wholefoods that encourage you to reduce the number of possible contaminants in your diet.
+Beyond this, our recipes aim to improve mental health and reduce your risk of diseases such as Heart Disease and Type 2 Diabetes.

 If you want to get more involved, take a look at Exxpedition, a Community Interest Company that runs all-female sailing research expeditions at sea and virtual voyages on land to investigate the causes of and solutions to ocean plastic pollution.

 1. Kieran D. Cox, Garth A. Covernton, Hailey L. Davies, John F. Dower, Francis Juanes, and Sarah E. Dudas.
 Environmental Science & Technology.
 2019